-Any issues requiring an interpretation of the approved retention and disposal schedule must be referred to the Archivist for advice and examination, if necessary.
+Any issues requiring an interpretation of the approved retention and disposal schedule must be referred to the Director of the Office of Information Management and Archives for advice and examination, if necessary.

 Retention

 Retention periods for the records of the Archdiocese have been determined by the legal, administrative, evidential, ecclesiastical, canonical and financial accountability requirements of the Archdiocese.
 These retention periods are recorded in the retention and disposal schedule.